MSRConnections/Azure-training-course/Day 2/3. Windows HPC Server 2012 Cluster/4. hpc-R-sweep-optional/README.md

         azure account list

-## Install and Package the Windows Azure Python SDK ##
+## Install and Package the Microsoft Azure Python SDK ##

-1. Go to http://www.windowsazure.com/en-us/downloads/ and select **Python** from the list on the left, then click **Windows** to download the Windows Azure Python SDK installer package.
+1. Go to http://www.windowsazure.com/en-us/downloads/ and select **Python** from the list on the left, then click **Windows** to download the Microsoft Azure Python SDK installer package.

    ![Download Python SDK](img/download_pythonsdk1.png)